PoorRican/react-bio-sequence-viewer/FUTURE.md

     - Highlight modified indices
     - Allow saving of modified feature as new feature
 - Improve readability:
-  - Separate into paragraphs of 100bp or so
+  - Separate into "paragraphs" of 100bp or so
   - Use screen size to determine number of columns
   - Controllable parameter for number of rows/columns
   - Identify segment as a coding region:
-    - Highlight coding region (using `context.highlighted`) when editing
+    - Emphasize coding region (using `context.highlighted`) when editing
       - Remember previous column/row setting
     - Emphasize codons using vertical gaps for using nucleotide sequence
     - Show codons as letters of amino acids *or* mnemonic words (user parameter)